steinitzu/jotbox/docs/docs/config.md

     Default: `None`

-    An instance of `jotbox.whitelist.base.BaseWhitelist` use as a storage backend for whitelisted tokens.
+    An instance of `jotbox.whitelist.base.Whitelist` use as a storage backend for whitelisted tokens.
     Whitelisting is disabled when not provided.